She’s out to prove that there’s no such thing as choosing happiness.

 I received a complimentary copy of this book.
 Opinions expressed in this review are completely my own.

 This is such a delightfully fun book that touches on all the emotions with laugh out loud moments as well as seriously sad ones.
 Isadora is a smart and unique nerd who has decided that being alone is better than getting hurt, something that she has endured since kindergarten.
 She enjoys her job as an academic researcher but has minimal interaction with her co-workers.
 When she sees an article in a tabloid about 31 ways to happiness, she sets out to prove the author wrong.
 Her research leads her through steps where she had to interact with people on a personal level and her social awkwardness is hilarious with her straightforward ways of interactions with others.
 This is a sweet story to read and watch as Isadora makes friends and opens herself up to possibilities, maybe even romance.
 I highly recommend this story.
+I received a complimentary copy of this book.
+Opinions expressed in this review are completely my own.

 I don’t believe I’ve ever read a book like this before.
 Highly recommend the audio version.
 It’s a journey of self discovery.
 She found a list of 31 things to do to become happy.
 She set out to disprove this.
 She meets amazing people, has amazing adventures and grows so much as a person.
 Highly recommend.